-8 tips for moms who work from home (and still keep a smile on your face!)
+8 simple tips for moms who work from home (and still keep a smile on your face!)

 How do you balance working from home?

 Are you a work from home mom?
 Or juggling office work with a side hustle from home?
-Working from home with kids may not always be sunshine and lollipops, but a few helpful tips can make it a whole lot easier!
+Working from home with kids may not always be sunshine and lollipops, but a few simple tips for moms who work from home can make it a whole lot easier!
 I promise 🙂

 As the internet brings us more opportunities than ever before, Work-At-Home-Moms (WAHM) are fast becoming a popular option.
 This platform offers flexibility, balance and, ultimately, freedom from the daily 9-5 grind.